mdlai/mdlai.github.io/_posts/2016-3-29-player-tracker.md

 I wanted to create a system that could track players in a basketball clip and translate them to a coordinate grid.

 ### Background
-This kind of motion tracking already exists in the form of SportVu.
+This kind of motion tracking already exists in the form of SportVU.
 But the aim of my project was to use the accessibility of YouTube clips to create my player tracking.

 By satisfying this constraint the system would have the potential to be applied in college stadiums and foreign leagues where $100,000 installation of 6 cameras just isn't feasible.